 - Mental health patients with challenging behaviour or who are not compliant with their medication requirements

 - Patients who have lymphoedema as a result of cancer or its treatment

-- Cancer patients who are at risk of developing lymphoedema and require advice
+- Cancer patients who are at risk of developing lymphoedema and require preventative treatment

-- Healthcare professionals or carers requesting education and expert advice in all aspects of cancer related or palliative lymphoedema management
+- Health care professionals or carers requesting education and expert advice in all aspects of cancer related and/or palliative lymphoedema

 We cannot extend our services to those with:

-- Severe vascular insufficiency (recent Doppler ABPI of less than 0.8)
+- Severe vascular insufficiency (recent Doppler ABPI of less the 0.8)

 - Severe uncontrolled cardiac/renal failure